Additional Information on Eric Mazur:Curriculum Vitae

-After obtaining a Ph.D. degree in experimental physics at the University of Leiden in the Netherlands.
+Dr. Mazur came to Harvard University in 1982 after obtaining his Ph.D. at the University of Leiden in the Netherlands.
 In 1984 he joined the faculty and obtained tenure six years later.
 Dr. Mazur has made important contributions to spectroscopy, light scattering, the interaction of ultrashort laser pulses with materials, and nanophotonics.
 Dr. Mazur received an Honorary Doctorate from the Ecole Polytechnique and the University of Montreal (2008) and holds Honorary Professorships from Beijing University of Technology, Beijing Normal University, and the Institute of Semiconductor Physics of the Chinese Academy of Sciences.

-Dr. Mazur has served on numerous committees and councils, including advisory and visiting committees for the National Science Foundation, has chaired and organized national and international scientific conferences, and presented for the Presidential Committee of Advisors on Science and Technology.
+Dr. Mazur has served on numerous committees and councils, including advisory and visiting committees for the National Science Foundation, and has chaired and organized national and international scientific conferences.
 He serves as consultant to industry in the electronics and telecommunications industry.
 In 2006 he founded SiOnyx, a company that is commercializing black silicon, a new form of silicon developed in Mazur's laboratory.
 Mazur is currently Chairman of the Scientific Advisory Board for SiOnyx.
-In 2011 he founded Learning Catalytics, a company that uses data analytics to improve learing in the classroom.
+In 2011 he founded Learning Catalytics, a company that uses data analytics to improve learning in the classroom.
 In 2013 the company was acquired by Pearson.
-Mazur is Chief Academic Advisor for Turning Technologies, a company developing interactive response systems for the education market.
-He also serves on the Scientific Advisory Panel for Allied Minds, a pre-seed investment company creating partnerships with key universities to fund corporate spin-outs in early stage technology companies, and on the Scientific Advisory Board for the Lifeboat Foundation, a nonprofit nongovernmental organization dedicated to encouraging scientific advancements.
+Mazur is Chief Academic Advisor for Turning Technologies and serves on the Scientific Advisory Panel for Allied Minds, a pre-seed investment company creating partnerships with key universities to fund corporate spin-outs in early stage technology companies.

 |Science outcast or elite? -- White House position paper|